AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 and can still be adjusted for as long as the missile to fling is not chosen.
 However, sometimes you want to examine the level map tile by tile or assign persistent personal targets to party members.
-The latter is essential in the rare cases when your non-pointmen (non-pointman characters) can move autonomously or fire opportunistically (via innate skills or rare equipment).
-Also, if your non-pointman is adjacent to more than one enemy, setting his target makes him melee a particular foe.
+The latter is essential in the rare cases when your henchmen (non-pointman characters) can move autonomously or fire opportunistically (via innate skills or rare equipment).
+Also, if your non-pointman character is adjacent to more than one enemy, setting his target makes him melee a particular foe.

-You can enter the aiming mode with the `*` and keypad `*` keys that select enemies or the `/` and keypad `/` keys that cycle among items on the floor and mark a tile underneath an item.
+You can enter the aiming mode with the `*` and keypad `*` keys that select enemies or the `/` and keypad `/` keys that cycle among items on the floor.
 You can move crosshair with direction keys and assign a personal target to the pointman with a `RET` key (Return, Enter).
-The details of the shared crosshair mark are displayed in a status line close to the bottom of the screen, as explained in section [Heroes](#heroes) above.
+The details of the shared crosshair mark are displayed in a status line close to the bottom of the screen, as explained in section [Leading your heroes](#Leading-your-heroes) above.
+You cycle aiming mode from foe to spot to vector with the ``\`` key, which is useful when a monster vanishes but you still want to fling at its last known position.

 Winning and dying